QuantEcon/lecture-source-jl/rst_files/dynamic_programming_squared/dyn_stack.rst

 Recursive formulation of a follower's problem
 ---------------------------------------------

-We now make use of a "Big :math:`K`, little :math:`k`" trick (see  :doc:`rational expectations equilibrium <rational_expectations>`)  to formulate a recursive version of a follower's problem cast in terms of an ordinary Bellman equation
+We now make use of a "Big :math:`K`, little :math:`k`" trick (see  :doc:`rational expectations equilibrium <../multi_agent_models/rational_expectations>`)  to formulate a recursive version of a follower's problem cast in terms of an ordinary Bellman equation

 The individual firm faces :math:`\{p_t\}` as a price taker and believes